 Digitalization and automation have enabled a rapid increase in productivity in many producing industries over the last few decades.
 The seamless data flow from digital planning into fully automated construction would mark qualitatively this new level of technology, often referred to as Construction Industry 4.0.
-Moreover, sustainability in building construction is essential for future projects, making 3D concrete printing construction for sustainability becomes highly appreciated when comparing 3D concrete printing technology with conventional construction techniques, mainly due to the absence of formwork, reduced labor requirement, and protected environment thanks to decreased waste production and the use of green materials.
+Moreover, sustainability in building construction is essential for future projects, making 3D concrete printing construction a standout advantage over traditional construction practices.
+The justification for sustainability becomes highly appreciated when comparing 3D concrete printing technology with conventional construction techniques, mainly due to the absence of formwork, reduced labor requirement, and protected environment thanks to decreased waste production and the use of green materials.
 For example, the Dubai project (the United Arab Emirates National Committee) has reported labor cost reductions of 50 to 80% and a decrease in construction waste of 30 to 60% [1], [2].